Litigating Against Roehl Transport Is Not as Easy as You May Think

 It's a perverse reality that when you're negotiating directly with a trucking company rather than an outside insurer, the same people who you're trying to hold responsible for your injuries are also the ones determining how much you should receive in compensation.
 This creates an obvious conflict of interest that means they're even less likely than an insurance company to offer you an amount that accurately reflects what you've lost.

 All of this is to say that, when dealing with a self-insured company like Roehl, it's that much more important to obtain experienced legal help as soon as possible.
-Only an attorney familiar with cases involving commercial vehicles will be able to push back against the aggressive tactics and unreasonable offers of the trucking company to hold them accountable for their negligence.
+Only an attorney familiar with cases involving commercial vehicles will be able to hold the trucking company accountable by pushing back against their aggressive tactics and unreasonable offers.

 Grossman Law Offices Is Prepared for Every Step of Your Claim Against Roehl Transport